nodeca/pica/README.md

   - __unsharpThreshold__ - 0..255.
 Default = `0`.
 Threshold for
     applying unsharp mask.
   - __cancelToken__ - Promise instance.
 If defined, current
-    operation will be termitated on rejection.
+    operation will be terminated on rejection.

 Result is Promise, resolved with `to` on success.